Chemical Name: Heparin, sodium salt

 Initiate anticoagulant therapy as soon as possible after hospital admission.991

-In patients undergoing an invasive management strategy, the American College of Cardiology (ACC), the American Heart Association (AHA), and the American College of Cardiology Foundation (ACCF) recommend use of an LMWH, unfractionated heparin, bivalirudin, or fondaparinux for anticoagulant therapy.991
+In patients undergoing an invasive management strategy, the American College of Cardiology (ACC), the American Heart Association (AHA), and the American College of Cardiology Foundation (ACCF) recommend use of an LMWH, heparin (referring throughout this monograph to unfractionated heparin), bivalirudin, or fondaparinux for anticoagulant therapy.991

 ACC/AHA/ACCF state that limited data are available for the use of dalteparin compared with enoxaparin in patients with unstable angina or NSTEMI.991

 Thromboprophylaxis in General/Abdominal Surgery